 So I got a heavier grit sandpaper and really put some elbow grease into it!
 I finally got some of the corners and edges to distress.
 So I worked with the sandpaper until I was happy with the overall look.

-Finally we installed a hanger on the back so mom could hang it on the wall when it was complete.
+Finally we installed a hanger on the back so mom would be able to hang it on the wall when it was complete.

 Designing The Arrowhead Cross

 Now it’s time to focus on my arrowhead collage.
 My brother was an accomplished artist.
-He would shine at whatever art form he happened to be interested in.
 Years ago he became interested in flint knapping and he worked to perfect his technique.